 This issue has not been the focus of previous work studying inductive generalization within a Bayesian framework.
 In part, this is because the Bayesian approach to inductive inference is frequently characterized as a computational or "as if" model of how generalization from samples of evidence should turn out (cf. Anderson, 1991; Marr, 1982).
 Such approaches are agnostic about when and how specific computational operations (e.g., calculating likelihoods) occur during the course of the generalization process.
-In contrast, our ultimate goal is to develop a detailed, descriptive model of how learners actually approach the task of inductive generalization (cf. Tauber et al., 2017).
+In contrast, our ultimate goal is to develop a detailed, descriptive model of how learners actually approach the task of inductive generalization (Tauber et al., 2017, cf.).
 Discovering whether sampling assumptions operate primarily at the point of encoding or retrieval is an important step towards that goal.
 As we explain below (and show in Figure 1), each possibility leads to a different prediction about the pattern of generalization one would expect as a function of when the sampling assumptions were made explicit.

 Encoding account.
 One possibility is that the likelihood function is applied as each exemplar (i.e., each data point or sample instance) is encountered.
 This information could be represented in a number of ways.
 For example, one possibility is that the likelihood for each hypothesis is stored separately for each instance, and a sample of this evidence is later accessed when instances are retrieved during generalization.
 Alternatively, the likelihood for each hypothesis could be aggregated across instances and represented as a single set of weights.
-Here we do not attempt to differentiate these variants of the encoding account; regardless of these specifics, if the likelihood is calculated at encoding, then generalization judgments should be shaped by the sampling assumptions that applied at that time.
-This should be true even if those assumptions are revised after the data was encoded.
-Hence, an encoding account would predict tighter generalization under strong sampling compared to weak sampling, but only if the sampling assumptions were made explicit before the data were shown; otherwise, generalization should be tighter for property sampling than for category sampling only if the sampling assumptions were made explicit before the data.
+Here we do not attempt to differentiate these variants of the encoding account; the important point is that regardless of these specifics, if the likelihood is calculated at encoding, then generalization judgments should be shaped by the sampling assumptions that were available at that time.
+This should be true even if those assumptions were to be revised after the data was encoded.
+Hence, an encoding account would predict tighter generalization under strong sampling compared to weak sampling, but only if the sampling assumptions were made explicit before the data were shown; otherwise, generalization should be tighter for property sampling than for category sampling only if the sampling assumptions were made explicit before to property generalization: generalization should be tighter for property sampling than for category sampling only if the sampling assumptions were made explicit before

 Retrieval account.
 An alternative possibility is that the likelihood is not calculated until generalizations about novel items are required.
-During generalization, likelihoods are applied to the instances of the sample that are retrieved (which may be a smaller set than the total observations if some are forgotten).
-According to a retrieval account, the way that data is encoded is unaffected by the learner's assumptions about the sampling process.
-Hence, whether the data generation process is explained before or after the data are presented (i.e. before or after encoding), the effect on subsequent generalization should be the same regardless: in either case, generalization should be
+This approach assumes that all learners encode the data in similar ways, regardless of how they assume the data were sampled.
+During generalization, likelihoods are applied to the instances of the sample that are retrieved (this may be a smaller set than the total observations if some are forgotten).
+According to a retrieval account, because data are encoded the same regardless, generalization should be the same regardless of whether the sampling assumptions are made explicit before or after encoding.
+Generalization should be tighter under strong sampling or property sampling (compared to weak sampling or category sampling) regardless of whether the data generation process is explained before or after presentation of the sample.